Jarred Kelenic Player Props: Mariners vs. Giants

-The Seattle Mariners, including Jarred Kelenic (.270 slugging percentage in past 10 games, including no homers), take on starter Keaton Winn and the San Francisco Giants at Oracle Park, Tuesday at 4:35 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.189 batting average in his past 10 games), battle starter Alex Cobb and the San Francisco Giants at Oracle Park, Wednesday at 9:05 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Giants.
+He had a hitless performance in his most recent game (0-for-5 with an RBI) against the Giants.

 Jarred Kelenic Game Info & Props vs. the Giants